The Concept of Model and its Triple History

 Since 1542: "modello" arrives in French, German and English

-Around 1550 the Italian word „modello „came into French as "modelle" or "modèle", into German as „Modell" and into English as "model" or "modell".
+Around 1550 the Italian word „modello „came into French as "modelle" or "modèle", into German as „Modell" and into English as "modell" or "model".
 Whereby the variety of meaning expanded rapidly into the present-day abundance.

 The continuous change in the usage shows up very beautiful in English, where since middle oft the 16th century not only the word “model” was used for models of buildings, machines and landscapes, but also “modell”, "moddel" and “module".
-On the other side the “modulus” of Vitruvius was translated with „module ", "modulus" and "model".
-Shakespeare used several times "modell" (with two l) in the sense of an architect’s set of designs, a person that is the likeness or „image” of another, and mould.
+On the other side the “modulus” of Vitruvius was translated with „module ", "model" and "modulus".
+Shakespeare used model more than a dozen times in various meanings, e. g. in the sense of an architect’s set of designs and or of a person that is the likeness or „image” of another, and in different spellings, e .g. “modle” (1597), “model” (1598), “modill” (1604) and “Modell” (1623).
 “Mould” was also written as French “moule” and also as “mowle”.

 In German both "Model" and "Modell" were used for architectural models.
 The meaning rapidly expanded on patterns and examples.
 The uncertainty of writing, once with one l, once with two l, continued for a long time.